tshepang/blog/content/FLOSS I use a-lot.md

 - **Debian**: my primary OS, and also my favorite
 - [dwm]: simple and clean window management
-- [tmux]: amazingly powerful terminal multiplexer, though I am yet to figure out how mouse integration works
+- [tmux]: amazingly powerful terminal multiplexer
 - **Emacs**: pleasant text editing and file management
 - **fish**: compared to mighty Bash, it is far more pretty, and has a far better command completion system